nevillepark/yellow-atoc/README.md

-# Advanced Table of Contents 0.8.2
+# Atoc 0.8.2

-Generate a nested table of contents from page headings.
+Generate a nested, customizable table of contents.

 * [How to install an extension](#how-to-install-an-extension)
 * [Settings](#settings)